 When you are done training with the gunship, locate another gunship in the AIR mode of the TRS, then fly to it and land.
 To land the gunship, press the S key to reduce thrust to 0, then press and hold the Z key until the craft descends, touches the ground and the FPA switches to TAXI state.
 Press ALT+E to exit the craft.
 You will not be able to exit a craft unless it is in TAXI mode (manual p59).

-On exit, Press 0 to put your pistol away.
+On exit, Press 0 to put your pistol away if it was equipped.

-Now walk over to the new gunship, switch to it by pressing the / key, take off. then fly around.
+Now walk over to the new gunship and when within 1m of it, switch to it by pressing the ALT+D key.
+Then just take off and fly around.
 Remember, if you engage units with turrets, SAM or SAL sites, you will be engaged and possibly destroyed!